omahscript/php-indexnow-submitter/README.md

 # IndexNow Sitemap Submitter

 A simple tool to automatically notify search engines when your website content changes.
 Submit your sitemap once, and all major search engines will know about your updates!
+With beautiful progress indicators and clear visual feedback at every step.

 ## 🚀 Quick Start